Proto-Elamite script

-The Proto-Elamite script is an early Bronze Age writing system briefly in use before the introduction of Elamite cuneiform.
-The Proto-Elamite script has not yet been completely deciphered.
+The Proto-Elamite script is a writing system used briefly during the early Bronze Age before the introduction of Elamite cuneiform.
+It remains largely undeciphered, except for various numbers.

-There are many similarities between the Proto-Elamite tablets and the contemporaneous proto-cuneiform tablets of the Uruk IV period in Mesopotamia.
-Both writing systems are a relatively isolated phenomenon.
-Singletons aside tablets have been found at only five Proto-Elamite sites.
+There are many similarities between the writing systems of the Proto-Elamite tablets and the contemporaneous proto-cuneiform tablets of the Uruk IV period in Mesopotamia.
+Both are relatively isolated.
+Singletons aside, tablets have been found at only five Proto-Elamite sites.
 For comparison, Proto-cuneiform tablets have only been found at Uruk, Jemdet Nasr, Khafajah, and Tell Uqair, and the vast majority of each type have been found at Susa and Uruk.
-The tablet blanks themselves, the inscribing method, even the practice of using the reverse for summation, when needed, are the same.
+The tablet blanks, the inscribing method, even the practice of using the reverse for summation, when needed, are the same.
 They serve the same basic function which is administrative accounting of goods in a centrally controlled society.
 From that base, there are also differences, the signs themselves being the most obvious but extending to smaller areas such as the order in which the tablet was inscribed, are clear.
-Fortunately, there are a number of similarities between the numeric systems of Proto-cuneiform and Proto-Elamite.
-Proto-Elamite, in addition to the usual sexagesimal and base-120, also uses its own decimal system.
+The many similarities between the numeric systems of Proto-cuneiform and Proto-Elamite have helped in understanding it.
+Proto-Elamite, in addition to the usual sexagesimal and base-120, also uses a decimal system.